Transkei Defence Force: Attack on the Ciskei

-On 19 February 1987, a truckload of Transkei special forces unsuccessfully attacked the home in Bisho of the Ciskei President, Chief Lennox Sebe.
+On 19 February 1987, a truckload of Transkei special forces entered the Ciskeian capital Bisho, and unsuccessfully attacked the home of the Ciskei President, Chief Lennox Sebe.
 The raid was apparently under the control of the former members of the Rhodesian Security Forces, although Matanzima refused to admit Transkeian involvement.
-The raid appeared to be aimed at the overthrow of Lennox Sebe, but the plan, failed after it was leaked to Brigadier Bantu Holomisa.
+The raid appeared to be aimed at the overthrow of Lennox Sebe, but the plan failed, after it was leaked to Brigadier Bantu Holomisa.

 Consequences of the attack

 This together with resistance to the raid from elements within the Transkei, played an important role in the ascendance to power of Stella Sigcau and Brigadier Bantu Holomisa.

 By April 1987, the contracts of 27 white military officers, including the former Rhodesians, were terminated and a group of 20 of these men including their commander, Major General Ronald Reid-Daly were expelled from the Transkei.

 Rumours of a coup attempt by the former State President K.D.
 Matanzima followed the expulsions.
 The botched raid also earned Transkei the enmity of South Africa which had considered the Rhodesians to be a stabilising factor.

-President G.M Matanzima announced Brigadier Holomisa who had been released due to public pressure after nine weeks detention would be promoted to Major General and would succeed General Zondwa Mtirara as commander of the TDF.
+President G.M Matanzima announced Brigadier Holomisa who had been released due to public pressure after nine weeks detention would be promoted to major general and would succeed General Zondwa Mtirara as commander of the TDF.
 Holomisa had been detained by the Government as he had apparently agitated against the role of the white officers in the TDF as well as stirring disaffection on the basis of the Matanzima government.

 Coup

 By 23 September 1987, TDF soldiers served resignation letters on the Transkei cabinet.
 President G.M.
 Matanzima resigned in the wake of mounting evidence of corruption.
-Ms Stella Sigcau was elected as the new Prime Minister, but the TDF took over the administration of the Transkei in a bloodless coup on 30 December 1987, after only 86 days.
+Ms Stella Sigcau was elected as the new prime minister, but the TDF took over the administration of the Transkei in a bloodless coup on 30 December 1987, after only 86 days.
 Major General Holomisa declared martial law and suspended the Transkei constitution, alleging Ms. Sigcau had been involved in the corruption as well.
 A military council was formed and remained in power.